 Some of this stuff can start out so innocently and when you’re distraught, you may not recognise the full impact of what you’re doing.
 You’ll think it’s you and your ‘love’ but it’s a very quick and slippery slope for crossing into behaviour that could at its worst get you into trouble legally, or having you fanning the flames of embarrassment when your ex cuts you off or puts you back in your place, plus it’s even worse when peers, colleagues, and family members are involved.

-There are some people who really will not care how they are considered but for the rest of you, you should, because when all is said and done, the lingering feeling left behind after doing something that you later regret can have a huge impact on how long it takes for you to get over the breakup and your subsequent relationships.
+There are some people who really will not care how they are considered – let’s assume that’s not you.
+When all is said and done, the lingering feeling left behind after doing something that you later regret can have a huge impact on how long it takes for you to get over the breakup and your subsequent relationships.

-If you want to take ‘revenge’ do it by giving no room to them in your life and living your life well.
+If you want to take ‘revenge’, do so by giving no room to them in your life and living your life well.
 That says more than anything else ever will.

 8. I will not punish myself for the breakup by neglecting me or doing stuff that is essentially me acting without love, care, trust, and respect towards myself.

 It’s OK to feel hurt.
-It’s more than OK to cry, be angry, and spend a little while letting everything ‘go’ while you immerse yourself in the after effects, but there is a limit, and that limit is where you tell yourself you’re no good, no-one wants you, it’s all your fault, you can’t survive without them, and let the loss of the relationship essentially colour your view of yourself and the world.
+It’s more than OK to cry, be angry, and spend a little while letting everything go while you immerse yourself in the after effects but there is a limit, and that limit is where you tell yourself you’re no good, that no one wants you, that it’s all your fault, that you can’t survive without them, and essentially let the loss of the relationship colour your view of you and the world.

-We must love and live with self-esteem which requires that you love yourself unconditionally rather than internalising everything and letting stuff distort the very basis of who you are.
+We must love and live with self-esteem which requires that you love yourself unconditionally rather than internalising misplaced and displaced anger as well as unfair judgements.